Lewisohn Stadium: Athletics

 The CCNY football team played its home games at Lewisohn from 1921 to 1950.
 The final game played was a 33–6 Beavers victory over Lowell Textile on November 18, 1950, in front of 300 fans.
 (It was CCNY's only win that season, and the program was discontinued the following year.)

 Along with Jasper Oval (right across Convent Avenue, also now demolished), Lewisohn was used throughout the academic year for many of the college's uptown campus outdoor intramural sports.

 The CCNY Varsity Rifle Team had its indoor, 50' small bore range under the stadium steps, entered through a doorway at the north end.
 The coach, Jerrold Uretsky (Jerry), was an accomplished expert marksman with numerous medals and championships.
 For many years, the CCNY Rifle Team excelled in national, regional and local competition and was consistently in the NRA-sponsored Top Ten national ranking, with the best record of any team at CCNY.
 They traveled around the U.S. to compete against different collegiate teams as well as against Army and Navy which were the only teams they could never beat.
 Unfortunately, the team dissolved within 3 years of the loss of Lewisohn.
 The range was notoriously loud, with a steel backstop and concrete walls, and no acoustic insulation.

 Concerts

 In addition to hosting sporting events, the stadium was used for musical performances for nearly five decades starting in 1918 under the supervision of Minnie Guggenheimer, who attended the stadium's inaugural concert with her son Randolph Guggenheimer.
-For the admission price of merely twenty five cents, concertgoers at the amphitheater were treated to appearances by leading performers from the from the world of Jazz, Classical music and Opera.
+For the admission price of merely twenty five cents, concertgoers at the amphitheater were treated to appearances by leading performers from the world of Jazz, Classical music and Opera.